Castles and Manor Houses on Funen in Denmark

 The property is still used as an agricultural enterprise.
 But there are also two museums located at Krengerup: the Flax Weaving Museum and the Škoda Museum.

 Krengerup visitor information: You can visit the museums at Krengerup, and the grounds are also open to visitors.

 Where: Nyborg – Built: 13th century (with later additions) – Style: Medieval

-Nyborg Castleis a restored Medieval Castle in the town Nyborg and the oldest Royal castle in Denmark.
+Nyborg Castle is a restored Medieval Castle in the town of Nyborg and the oldest Royal castle in Denmark.
 Nyborg Castle holds an important role in Danish history.
-It is here that King Eric V Klipping signed Denmark’s first constitution in 1282.
-And the castle also houses the Danehof (the countrys first parlement).
+Here, King Eric V Klipping signed Denmark’s first constitution in 1282.
+And the castle also houses the Danehof (the country’s first parliament).